ansible/workshops/exercises/ansible_security/1.3-snort/README.md

   become: yes
 ```

-Next we add the variable needed for our rule.
-The role we downloaded is written in a way that it can work with multiple IDS providers, so we have to set the `ids_provider` to `snort`.
+Next we need to add the variables required by our playbook.
+The role we are using is written in a way that can work with multiple IDS providers, all the user needs to provide is the name of the IDS and the role will take care of the rest.
+Since we are managing a Snort IDS, we need to set the value of `ids_provider` variable to `snort`.

 ```yaml
 ---